-Qualified electronic signatures can be integrated in an end-to-end electronic signature process that is supported by and managed through Adobe Sign.
+Qualified electronic signatures (both with desktop and cloud-based deployments) can be integrated in an end-to-end electronic signature process that is supported by and managed through Adobe Sign.

 4 CONCLUSION

 Adobe Sign is a SaaS-based electronic signature solution that handles all aspects of the electronic signature process, from providing user validation options to embedding the approval into the final document and sealing the document with a tamper-evident certification.